Kim Yo-han

 Kim Yo-han (born September 22, 1999), also known by the mononym Yohan (요한), is a South Korean singer and actor.
 He is a member of the boy group WEi and a former member of boy group X1, finishing first on Produce X 101.
 He made his solo debut with the digital single "No More" on August 25, 2020.
-He debuted in acting through A Love So Beautiful.
+He made his acting debut in the romantic comedy A Love So Beautiful.

 Early life

 Kim was born on September 22, 1999, in Jungnang District, Seoul, South Korea.
 He has two younger sisters.
 Prior to his debut, Kim was a national taekwondo athlete.
 He was a two-time champion at the National Youth Sports Festival.

 Career

 2019: Produce X 101 and X1

 In May 2019, Kim participated in the Mnet reality-survival program Produce X 101 despite having only three months of training.
 The original intention of the show was for the eleven winners of the program to form a boy group that would promote for 5 years under Swing Entertainment.
 Kim finished first in the competition, and debuted as a member and center of X1 on August 27, 2019, with its debut showcase held at Gocheok Sky Dome.
 However, X1 would later disband on January 6, 2020, due to allegations of vote-rigging in the show.
 On November 5, 2019, Ahn Joon-young, the producer of Produce X 101, was arrested, and he later admitted to manipulating the vote rankings.